mbhoge/multi-agent-orchestrator/ARCHITECTURE.md

 This multi-agent orchestrator provides:

-✅ **Scalable Architecture**: Three-tier microservices design ✅ **Intelligent Routing**: Automatic agent selection based on query analysis ✅ **State Management**: Session-based state with memory management ✅ **Prompt Management**: Centralized Langfuse prompt management across all components ✅ **Observability**: Integrated tracing and metrics (AWS, Langfuse, TruLens) ✅ **Flexibility**: Easy to add new agents and customize routing ✅ **Production Ready**: Docker containerization, health checks, error handling
+✅ **Scalable Architecture**: Three-tier microservices design with serverless Lambda functions ✅ **Intelligent Routing**: Automatic agent selection based on query analysis ✅ **State Management**: Session-based state with memory management ✅ **Prompt Management**: Centralized Langfuse prompt management across all components ✅ **Observability**: Integrated tracing and metrics (AWS CloudWatch, Langfuse, TruLens) ✅ **Flexibility**: Easy to add new agents and customize routing ✅ **Production Ready**: Serverless architecture with auto-scaling, health checks, error handling ✅ **Microsoft Teams Integration**: Outgoing webhook integration for conversational AI in Teams channels ✅ **Cost Effective**: Pay-per-use Lambda pricing with no idle costs

-The system is designed to handle both structured (SQL) and unstructured (document search) queries intelligently, routing each request to the most appropriate agent while maintaining state and observability throughout the process. **Langfuse prompt management** enables centralized control and versioning of prompts used across AWS Agent Core, LangGraph Supervisor, and Snowflake Cortex AI agents, allowing for A/B testing, prompt optimization, and consistent behavior across all components.
+The system is designed to handle both structured (SQL) and unstructured (document search) queries intelligently, routing each request to the most appropriate agent while maintaining state and observability throughout the process. **Langfuse prompt management** enables centralized control and versioning of prompts used across AWS Lambda handlers, LangGraph Supervisor, and Snowflake Cortex AI agents, allowing for A/B testing, prompt optimization, and consistent behavior across all components.

+**Architecture**: The system uses **AWS API Gateway + Lambda** for serverless request handling, replacing traditional FastAPI servers.
+This provides automatic scaling, built-in high availability, and cost-effective pay-per-use pricing.
+Lambda functions handle HTTP requests from API Gateway, process them through the orchestrator, and return responses.

+**Microsoft Teams Integration** uses **outgoing webhooks** (simpler than Bot Framework) for channel-based interactions.
+Users @mention the webhook in Teams channels, and the webhook handler Lambda processes the request and returns formatted responses.
+See [TEAMS_INTEGRATION.md](docs/TEAMS_INTEGRATION.md) for detailed setup instructions.